|» The Story||» The Model||» The Secret||» The Community|

 - Community Bank is honored with the Better Business Bureau Integrity Award.

 - Community Bancshares opens state-of- the-art operations center in Brandon.

-- Community Bank is named one of the “Best Places to Work” by the Mississippi Business Journal for the fifth year in a row.
+- Community Bank is named one of the “Best Places to Work” by the Mississippi Business Journal for the fourth year in a row.